-The fabled "CENAMER Notification"
+The fabled "Cenamer Notification"

-This is where things start to get a bit tricky.
-For flights intending to operate within the MHCC/Central American FIR), COCESNA require notification.
-Every FIR worldwide requires the same thing, but because of the grouping of countries, the process is a little different for COCESNA.
-A preformatted AFTN message must be sent containing the flight details and planned schedule, to both the AIS office, and to the various billing departments.
+For flights intending to operate within the MHCC/Cenamer FIR require notification.
+Every FIR worldwide requires the same thing, but because of the grouping of countries, the process is a little different here.
+A pre-formatted AFTN message must be sent containing the flight details and planned schedule, to both the AIS office, and to the various billing departments.

 The latter is most important, because it give them the opportunity to warn in advance if airspace entry will be denied because of unpaid Navigation Fees.
-The CENAMER Notification confirmation is normally in the format MPTOXXXX192330, being the originating AFTN address and a date/time stamp.
+The Cenamer Notification confirmation is normally in the format MPTOXXXX192330, being the originating AFTN address and a date/time stamp.